-The information identified in the articles describes various training courses held on solid waste management.
+The information identified in the articles describes the efforts of the Municipality to acquire funds for the construction of the new sanitary landfill and for the procurement of equipment, as well as various training courses held on solid waste management.
 No opposition was detected in the media search for the Project.